stuntrally/stuntrally3/Developing.md

 due to going from V2 mesh to v1 computing tangents and back to v2.
 _ToDo:_ For far future.
 We should compute tangents/binormals ourself.

+_ToDo:_ We don't handle _device lost_ (happens in DirectX when going out of fullscreen),
+it will go bad for all created meshes (road, grass).

 **Glass pipes** rendering changed.
 Old Ogre had 2 passes with opposite culling.
 New does not support passes [[2.3] Dealing with multi pass rendering in ogre next](https://forums.ogre3d.org/viewtopic.php?t=96902), and instead has:
 2 nodes with same mesh, but clones datablock and sets opposite cull in it.
 Code in `pipe glass 2nd item` section of `Road_Mesh.cpp`.